Advertisement

 The powder room of the New Plymouth villa with cheetahs all over the wallpaper

 In terms of furniture and art, most of Cleo’s special pieces are the ones that took the longest to find.
-She loves the thrill of the hunt, and aside from couches, almost everything in the home is pre-loved.
+She loves the thrill of the hunt, and aside from couches, she sourced almost everything in the home second-hand.
 “My Chinese writing desk and vintage Iranian rug are probably up there as favourite possessions, both bought at a Webb’s auction.
 The desk was a steal at $100 – I’ve had offers of $900-plus to buy it, but it’s staying with me for a very long time.

 “And I have some pieces I truly adore from Gina Fabish’s [New Plymouth] store – the pair of mottled jade Chinese Foo dogs in my bedroom, and a Willy Guhl-style planter on the outdoor coffee table.”